-I am a Ph.D.
-Student at the University of Minnesota School of Social Work in Youth Studies and Social Work, the host of the Open Knowledge Podcast, a HASTAC Scholar, a contributing editor for Hybrid Pedagogy, and a Research Justice Team member @Youthprise.
+I am a Research Fellow and Doctoral Candidate at the University of Minnesota School of Social Work in Youth Studies and Social Work.
 I study methods of making research to document injustice and resistance available to young people to create social change.
-My particular focus is on the political economy and ecology of data, including data collection, data use, data access/sharing, data economics and infrastructures, and the ideologies surrounding it.
-My research, teaching, and engagement occur at the intersections of participatory research methods, youth leadership development, the history of social movements, and technology.
+My particular focus at present is on the political economy and ecology of data, including data collection, data use, data access/sharing, data economics and infrastructures, and the ideologies surrounding it.
+I identify the study of this, and of methods for transforming it, Community Informatics.
+This practice, and thus also my research and teaching, occur at the intersections of participatory research methods, youth leadership development, the history of social movements, and technology.

-My interests also intersect between the disciplines of: Learning (Active, Experiential, Adaptive, Emergent), Youth Studies & Youth Work, Organizational & Leadership Development, Technology & Scalability, Community Informatics, Infrastructure, and Participatory Design.
-I take a #CriticalCreative (or Curious) #Participatory and #OpenSource approach, orientation, and ethos to these areas of study and praxis.
+My interests also intersect between the disciplines of: Learning (Active, Experiential, Adaptive, Emergent), Youth Studies & Youth Work, Organizational & Leadership Development, Program Evaluation, Technology & Scalability, Community Informatics, Infrastructure, and Participatory Design.

 Work & CV available: here (Scribd.com).